Last Modified: 2/11/2021

-First Coast Service Options (First Coast) has noticed a reoccurring issue for several claims when they go through the optical character recognition (OCR) process.
-To avoid these issues, we wanted to reiterate some important instructions for our paper claim submitters:
+First Coast has noticed an increase in errors for claims submitted on the CMS-1500 (02/12) claim form when going through the optical character recognition (OCR) scanning process.
+To avoid these issues, we wanted to reiterate some important instructions to our paper claim submitters:

-• All paper claims are required to be submitted using an original red/white CMS-1500 (02/12) form.
-Black and white copies will be returned as unprocessable.
+• Black and white copies will be returned as unprocessable.

-• When completing the claim form, ensure to use all capital typeface.
+• Ensure to use all capital typeface with Courier New or Tines New Roman font style and size 10.
 This is especially important when indicating letter "I" and "L" in Item 24E.

 Only providers that meet the Administrative Simplification Compliance Act (ASCA) exception requirements are permitted to submit their claims to Medicare on paper, which must be submitted on a valid CMS-1500 claim form.
 Providers meeting these exceptions are permitted to submit their claims to Medicare on paper.